revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-15. What do you know about Test Suite?
+15.What do you know about Test Suite?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Test suite means bundling a few unit test cases and running them together.
-In JUnit, both `@RunWith` and `@Suite` annotations are used to run the suite test.
+Test suite means bundling a few unit test cases and running them together.In JUnit, both `@RunWith` and `@Suite` annotations are used to run the suite test.

 </blockquote>
 </details>

 ---

-16. How do you test the `protected` and `private` methods?
+16.How do you test the `protected` and `private` methods?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-In the `protected` method, the test class and target class are declared in the same package.
-However, in the `private` method, there is no direct way of testing.
-Either we have to change your method to `protected` or do the testing manually.
+In the `protected` method, the test class and target class are declared in the same package.However, in the `private` method, there is no direct way of testing.Either we have to change your method to `protected` or do the testing manually.

 </blockquote>
 </details>

 ---

-17. What do you understand by JUnit classes?
+17.What do you understand by JUnit classes?
 List some of Junit’s classes.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit classes are those classes that are used in writing and testing JUnit programs.
-Some of the important JUnit classes are mentioned below –
+JUnit classes are those classes that are used in writing and testing JUnit programs.Some of the important JUnit classes are mentioned below –

 `Assert` – A set of assert methods.
 `TestCase` − A test case that defines the fixture to run multiple tests.